translated_content> How mathematics is used in quantum physics

 Mathematics and Influential Theorems

-Finally, mathematics has generated theorems that have had a considerable impact on quantum physics.
+Finally, mathematics has produced theorems that have had a considerable impact on quantum physics.
 These theorems have not only shaped the foundations of quantum mechanics but have also opened avenues for new research and developments.
 By examining fundamental mathematical concepts, it becomes possible to better appreciate the role they play in the discovery and advancement of quantum theories.
-To explore some of these essential theorems, check this link.
+To explore some of these essential theorems, consult this link.

 Use of Mathematics in Quantum Physics